ATTENTION: Westerville Center closed until 2 p.m. More.

 Doing Business With Columbus State

 Suppliers should consider marketing products and services directly to departmental "end users."
 Campus departments determine which supplies, equipment and services to purchase and are instrumental in initiating specifications for the products or services they require.
 Click here for a list of contact persons by commodity.

 Suppliers should use metered parking spaces on campus.
 Frequent visitors may obtain a parking pass from the Public Safety department.
 Contact the Purchasing Office for assistance with obtaining a vendor parking pass.
 See office hours and location for a detailed parking map.

-Purchases exceeding $9,999 are competitively bid with a minimum of three bids solicited.
-Purchasing may require competitive bids for purchases less than $9,999 if it is in the best interest of the college.
+Purchases exceeding $24,999 for goods and $49,999 for services are competitively bid with a minimum of three bids solicited.
+Purchasing may require competitive bids for purchases less than $24,999 for goods and $49,999 for services if it is in the best interest of the college.
 Orders may not be split to circumvent the bid limit.

 The college strongly supports having a diverse supplier base.
 Minority/disadvantaged vendors are encouraged to participate in the purchasing process.
 Vendors should keep the college informed of their ownership category and products/services offered.

 All purchasing office employees, all other college personnel authorized to conduct purchasing activities and vendors the college does business with, must adhere to the principles and standards of the Ohio Ethics Law.
 It is contrary to college policy for any employee to accept any gratuities, premiums or other incentives.
 As a member of the National Association of Educational Buyers, the college also subscribes to their code of ethics.
 Each employee involved in the expenditure of public funds is held to the highest degree of public trust.